oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/horizontal-scaling.md

   ![scaling-replicaset-post-scaling](images/scaling-replicaset-post-scaling.png)

-  16. If you scroll down in the replica set page you'll see the events section, and can see the pods have been created.
+  16. If you scroll down in the replica set page you'll see the **Events** section, and can see the pods have been created.

   ![replica-set-events](images/scaling-replica-set-events.png)

 And if we go back to the deployments list we'll see the pods is now 4 of 4 ready

-  17. Click deployments on the left menu
+  17. Click **Deployments** on the left menu

   ![scaling-deployments-list-post-scaling](images/scaling-deployments-list-post-scaling.png)